 Question from our Director of Operations

 To help you better understand the question, let me give an example.
-Let us assume the approval workflow request being authorised was for investigation of fraud, or a request for a confidential client.
+Let’s assume the approval workflow request being authorized was for investigating fraud or handling a confidential client request.
 The management officers working on the approval will want to ensure all access to the case on the system was on a need-to-know basis.

-By taking the approach above, while the employee from which the information was requested might not have the details of the approval, he or she would still be able to see generic information like the title of the request, and the case history showing which employees had worked on it.
+By using this approach, even if the employee providing the information doesn’t have all the details of the approval, they can still view generic information such as the request title and the case history, including which employees have worked on it

 Sub-processes to the rescue